x-9917638/train-to-Atlassa/README.md

   - High mana, High Attack
   - Skills are all-rounded

+## Levels
+Every entity in the game has a level.
+Levels dictate the amount of stats an entity has.

+The player can gain experience by defeating enemies.
+Upon levelling up, they will receive a random new skills if available.
+In addition, depending on their profession, they will receive stat points.

 ## Skills
+The player has a skill hand, and a skill deck.
+The player can check their deck with the **skills** command, but cannot check their hand before entering battle.
+Upon entering battle, the player can only use skills from their hand.

-There are a variety of skills in Train to Atlasssa, and each class has their own dedicated skills
+There are a variety of skills in Train to Atlasssa, and each class has their own dedicated skills.

 The player also begins with 2 default skills: Gambling Fever, and Basic Attack